The Intake

 Instructional guidelines for coding R03.0

-• According to the ICD-10-CM Guidelines Section IV.D., Diagnostic Coding and Reporting Guidelines for Outpatient Services, codes that describe symptoms and signs, as opposed to diagnoses, are acceptable for reporting purposes when a diagnosis has not been established (confirmed) by the provider.
-Chapter 18 of ICD-10-CM, Symptoms, Signs, and Abnormal Clinical and Laboratory Findings Not Elsewhere Classified (codes R00-R99) contain many, but not all codes for symptoms.
+• According to the ICD-10-CM Guidelines section IV.D., Diagnostic Coding and Reporting Guidelines for Outpatient Services, codes that describe symptoms and signs, as opposed to diagnoses, are acceptable for reporting purposes when a diagnosis has not been established (confirmed) by the provider.
+Chapter 18 of ICD-10-CM, Symptoms, Signs, and Abnormal Clinical and Laboratory Findings Not Elsewhere Classified (codes R00–R99) contain many, but not all codes for symptoms.

-• Refer to the ICD-10-CM guidelines Section I.B.4., Section I.C.18.a and Section I.C.18.b regarding proper coding of signs and symptoms, use of symptom codes and use of symptom codes with a definitive diagnosis code for general guidance that is applicable to coding R03.0.
+• Refer to the ICD-10-CM guidelines section I.B.4., section I.C.18.a, and section I.C.18.b regarding proper coding of signs and symptoms, use of symptom codes and use of symptom codes with a definitive diagnosis code for general guidance that is applicable to coding R03.0.

 Common pitfalls in coding with R03.0